Peach Melba Cooler

 Auguste Escoffier gets credit for pairing two of summer’s most delicious fruits, peaches and raspberries, to create the classic peach Melba dessert.
 Here, the flavors are transformed into a light, fizzy drink that would be perfect sipped in the backyard while watering the lawn.
 Try it out with our zucchini bread recipe for the perfect summer afternoon pick-me-up.

 What to buy: Lemon thyme is similar in appearance to regular English thyme but has the fragrance and flavor of lemon.
 You can find it with the fresh herbs in the produce section of your local grocery store.

 Game plan: This recipe can be made through step 2 up to 3 days in advance.

+For more nonalcoholic summer pick-me-ups, try our Shirley Temple Drink recipe.
 This mocktail was featured as part of our Nonalcoholic Cocktails recipe gallery.

 - 1 cup granulated sugar

 - 1 medium, ripe peach (about 6 ounces)

 - 1/2 pint fresh raspberries (about 6 ounces)